 Custom Pricing provides you with the flexibility of bulk importing your wholesale discounts along with Quantity Breaks through a spreadsheet file.
 Uploading this file bypasses having to set up the pricing discounts from within the app's admin.

-If you are switching from the legacy standalone version of Quantity Breaks to Custom Pricing, the CSV file will need to be created from scratch, as there is currently no migration process from the legacy version of Quantity Breaks to Custom Pricing.
+Note If you are switching from the legacy standalone version of Quantity Breaks to Custom Pricing, the CSV file needs to be created from scratch, as there is currently no migration process from the legacy version of Quantity Breaks to Custom Pricing.
+For more information, please visit Switch from Quantity Breaks to Custom Pricing.

 - Before you begin, ensure that all store products have a SKU entered.